rapid7/insightconnect-plugins/microsoft_atp_safe_links/help.md

 # Version History

-* 1.1.1 - Fixed issue where decoded wasn't returned
+* 1.1.1 - Fix issue where `decoded` output wasn't returned
 * 1.1.0 - Fixed issue where embedded URLs returned blank string
 * 1.0.2 - New spec and help.md format for the Extension Library
 * 1.0.1 - Fixed issue where non-safelinks returned a blank string